HeviDevi/JATE/README.md

 3. Once your files are bundled you can run `npm start`.
 Your application should now be running on `localhost:3000`.

 ## Usage
+While the app is running in browser you can input `ctrl + s` whenever you make a change to the text and it will persist when the page is refreshed.

-Simply hit the install button.
-As you type into the app your text will be saved locally when you hit `ctrl + s`
+However, if you simply hit the install button.
+As you type into the app your text will be saved locally automatically

 ## Credits

 This project was developed by Devon "HeviDevi" Ross using starter code provided by UCF & edX